The Solid Protocol

 requests.
 [Source]

-Servers MUST allow creating new resources with a POST
+Servers MUST allow creation of new resources by a POST

 .
-Servers MUST create a resource with URI path ending /{id}
+Servers MUST create resources with URI paths ending with /{id}

 in container /